 I didn’t need to be convinced of the inefficiency of homoeopathy or magnet therapy.
 Yet I was just curious about what I would learn from this book.
 Now I’ve reached page 43 and it is too early to talk more about this book.
 Yet I’ve read some mind-blowing information so far and I felt the need to share it here.

-The author writes that “the total UK annual spend for Complementary and Alternative Medicine” [CAM*] are of £4.5 billion. £191 million is spent on alternative remedies. £22 million is spent on complementary practitioners consultations every year.
-And the numbers are increasing as the number of practitioners is increasing: in the UK in 2005 “they were thought to number around 47,000”.
+The author writes that “the total UK annual spend for Complementary and Alternative Medicine” [CAM*] are £4.5 billion. £191 million is spent on alternative remedies. £22 million is spent on complementary practitioners consultations every year.
+The numbers are increasing as the number of practitioners is increasing.
+In the UK in 2005 “they were thought to number around 47,000”.
 GPs were only around 35,000.

-The book continues with a short guide on “how to spot a quack” and this is the chapter I have reached so far.
+The book continues with a short guide on “how to spot a quack”.
+This is the chapter I have reached so far.
 I am not sure this book can convince those who believe in CAM or that it is written for those who don’t believe in CAM.
-But it sure is interesting to read and to find out about the CAM business.
+But it sure is interesting to read and to find out about this business.
 Unfortunately, this is a big business that sometimes costs lives…

 Complementary and Alternative Medicine include acupuncture, aromatherapy, astrological medicine, Bach flower remedies, bio-resonance therapy, chiropractic, colonic irrigation, colour therapy, cranial osteopathy, crystal healing, ear acupuncture, homoeopathy, reiki, vibrational healing and more.

 [the complete list can be found in the mentioned book, page 2, or on wikipedia].